-The Story Center has been publishing titles through the Library's publishing imprint, the Woodneath Press, since 2014.
+The Story Center has been publishing titles through Mid-Continent Public Library's publishing imprint, Woodneath Press, since 2014.

 - Local Author: The author must reside in one of MCPL’s reciprocal public library systems.

-- Local Content: If the author resides outside of the above-mentioned region, the Woodneath Press would consider submissions regarding content within the aforementioned Kansas City metro area.
+- Local Content: If the author resides outside of this, Woodneath Press would consider submissions regarding content within the Kansas City metro area.

-Note: Submitting all required criteria to the library for publication of a work does not guarantee that it will be published by the library or its imprint.
+*Submitting a work to the Library for publication does not guarantee it will be published by the Library or its imprint.

-Additionally, any supportive documentation must be submitted with the publishing packet for consideration.
-All documentation must be submitted in writing, and may include (but is not limited to):
+Additionally, supporting documentation must be submitted for consideration and may include (but is not limited to):